AlexB52/mruby-clay/README.md

   bin/build clean all
 ```

+## Dependencies

+* clay: 0.14
+*

+Note: we have an extra commit on the Clay repository to add background colors to borders and text.
+Apply it with `git apply background-color-patch.txt`

 ## Build

 Building mruby with mruby clay.
 The command is a wrapper of the Rake tasks located in mrucy folder.